Kyncev/Automation-Kyncev/README.md

 # Automation-Kyncev
 From studying on the course,
-I expect to improve skills in the field of testing and 317 318 deepen knowledge in this area.
+I expect to improve skills in the field of testing or deepen knowledge in this area.